aleksandrajk/Image-Processing-Library/README.md

 This library provides functions to manipulate images, apply filters, perform edge detection, enhance image quality, and more.
 It aims to simplify image processing tasks by offering an easy-to-use interface while maintaining efficient processing.

 ## Features
-ImageProc++ offers the following features:
+The library offers the following features:
 1. __2-D Discrete Convolution__: Perform convolution operations on images using custom kernels for tasks like blurring, sharpening, and more.
 2. __Edge-Detection__: Detect edges in images using techniques like Sobel, Canny, and Prewitt edge detection.
 3. __Spatial Filtering__: Apply spatial filters to images for noise reduction and enhancement.